-Overpass (24SB0762), and the Jones Coulee Bridge (24TT0125).
-All were programmed by the MDT as part of its on-going road improvement program.
-All ten bridges went through the Section 106 process and were treated under the terms of the Historic Roads and Bridges Programmatic Agreement.
-The MDT evaluated all of the bridges for rehabilitation potential.
-MDT determined rehabilitation not feasible based on economics, traffic demands, safety issues, and structural condition.
+The MDT evaluated all of the bridges for rehabilitation potential and determined rehabilitation not feasible because of economics, traffic demands, safety issues, and structural condition.
 Although eligible for the NRHP, it isn't feasible to offer the bridges for adoption because of the bridge types (reinforced concrete and steel girder).
-In addition, there was no community interest in preserving or rehabilitating the structures was expressed at the public hearings held for the projects.
-Six of the bridges are steel girder structures built between 1936 and 1961, two are treated timber stringer bridges and two are reinforced concrete bridges built in 1928 and 1931 (widened in 1939).
+In addition, no interest in preserving or rehabilitating the structures was expressed at the public hearings held for the projects.
+Four of the bridges are steel girder or steel stringer structures built between 1955 and 1961, one is a treated timber stringer bridge, seven are reinforced concrete bridges built between 1928 and 1955, and one is a prestressed concrete bridge.
 The MDT followed the terms of the PA in mitigating the bridges.
-The Section 106 process was completed for nine of the ten bridges before Senate Bill 3 was enacted in March 2011.5
+The Section 106 process was completed for thirteen bridges and is pending on the fourteenth (Blaine Springs Creek Bridge).